mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Most ships have landing gear, allowing them to touch down 'in the wild', which requires an Average (+0), Diffi cult (–2) or even

 Very Diffi cult (–4) check, depending on local conditions.
-Non- distributed ships can also land on bodies of water without sinking.
+Non-distributed ships can also land on bodies of water without sinking.
 Failing a landing roll means that the ship has landed improperly or even crashed.